Grand rhabdornis: Ecology and behavior

-Habitat and Conservation Status
+Habitat and conservation status

 Its natural habitat is tropical mid-elevation and high elevation montane forest.
-The IUCN lists it as a Least-concern species but despite this the population is still said to be declining due to habitat loss and fragmentation.
+The International Union for Conservation of Nature lists it as a Least-concern species but despite this the population is still said to be declining due to habitat loss and fragmentation from illegal logging, land conversion, slash-and-burn farming and mining.
+It is also generally uncommon throughout its range.
+It is believed to be somewhat tolerant of habitat loss but more studies are required on its ecology to be able to properly assess its actual conservation status.